ICanBoogie/Inflector/README.md

 Significant differences:

 - The Ruby module separator `::` as been replaced by the PHP namespace separator `\`.
-- The plural of "octopus" is "octopuses", the plural of "virus" is "viruses" and the pural of "cow" is "cows".
+- The plural of "octopus" is "octopuses" (not "octopi"), the plural of "virus" is "viruses" (not viri) and the pural of "cow" is "cows" (not "kine").
 - The following methods have been removed: `tableize`, `classify`, `demodulize`, `constantize`, `deconstantize` and `foreign_key`.
 They can be easily implemented in specific inflectors.